 SULF’s priority areas during this period are:

-- Employment conditions and work environment
+- Employment conditions and salary

 Of course, many other issues will require our attention during the period until the next Congress, but by maintaining a clear focus we will be more efficient and effective when we develop strategies, conduct analysis, work to influence opinion and more.